AgnitumuS/ubjs/packages/adminui-vue/components/UTableEntity/UTableEntity.md

 ### Custom filter templates

-By default most UBDataTypes has filter templates and any filter can be replaced by custom.
+By default, most UBDataTypes has filter templates and any filter can be replaced by custom.
 In each column filter label or filter template can be replaced separately.
 This dataTypes has next filters:
 - String